sdat2/sdat2.github.io/index.md

 $$P(\text{other child is a girl} \mid \text{one child is a boy born on Tuesday}) = \frac{14}{14 + 13} = \frac{14}{27} \approx 51.85\%$$

 But in many ways this is a contrived example: you always know the birth order of your own children, and that leads you to the intuitive 1/2 answer for your next child.
-In the other case where all you knew about a two child family was that it had at one boy, you might less surprised that the other child has a 2/3 chance of being a girl.
+In the other case where all you knew about a two child family was that it had one boy, you might less surprised that the other child has a 2/3 chance of being a girl.
 By selecting a very small filter (Tuesday-born boys) you get a result annoyingly close to 1/2 that seems to break from an inherent symmetry.